mrustaa/ButtonClickStyle/README.md

 ![image](https://github.com/mrustaa/GifPresentations/blob/master/ButtonClickStyle/preview_10sec33fps.gif)

-This is a customizable view layer button
+This is a customizable designable button view.

-Inside the layer you can style your button, create your own subviews
+Inside the layer you can style your button, create your own subviews.

-Has 9 styles of animated click
+Can choose 1 of 9 button click animation styles.

-You can expand the project adding new click-animation-styles
+You can expand the project adding new click-animation-styles.

 ## Requirements